Open Journal project: final report to eLib

 A platform for commercial tools

-A version of the link service software is available from a company called
+A version of the link service software is available from Multicosm

-Multicosm, although it does not currently support journal applications
+Ltd, although it does not currently support journal applications as

-as developed in the project.
-Negotiation continues with the company with
+developed in the project.
+Negotiation continues with the company with a

 the additional components built in the project.
 This process will be informed